microprediction/timemachines/README.md

 - See the [list of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) ranked by download popularity.
 - Or add your own
+- Think about the most important hyper-parameters

-Consider warming up some of the packages by choosing hyper-parameters and testing on real data.
-See the ([tutorial](https://www.microprediction.com/python-3)) on retrieving historical data that never gets stale, or the [real data](https://pypi.org/project/realdata/) package.
-We'd also refer you to the [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize).
+- Consider "warming up" the mapping (0,1)->hyper-params by testing on real data.
+- See the ([tutorial](https://www.microprediction.com/python-3)) on retrieving historical data that never gets stale.
+- See the [real data](https://pypi.org/project/realdata/) package, if that's simpler.
+- Perhaps of interest, the [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize).
 If you are the maintainer of a time series package, we'd love your feedback and if you take the time to submit a PR here, do yourself a favor and also enable "supporting" on your repo.